ava-labs/avalanchego/vms/platformvm/service.md

 }
 ```

-- `id` are the ID of the Subnet to get information about.
+- `subnetID` is the ID of the Subnet to get information about.
 If omitted, fails.
 - `threshold` signatures from addresses in `controlKeys` are needed to make changes to
   a permissioned subnet.
 If the Subnet is a PoS Subnet, then `threshold` will be `0` and `controlKeys`
   will be empty.